 Optimists play for county and country

 “Our oldest current player is Brian Murrill who plays for England’s Over 75’s team.”
-Leigh says proudly, “He joined us in the 1980s, and was captain of one of our men’s Elevens.
-He had an opportunity to play at a Master’s event and got chosen for the England Over 60s, and it’s continued.”
+Leigh says proudly.
+“He joined us in the 1980s, and was captain of one of our men’s Elevens.
+He had an opportunity to play at a Master’s event and got chosen for the England Over 60s.
+It’s continued!”
 Amy joins in, “Brian still turns out for games here every week.
 He doesn’t look over 75, doing sport keeps you active and young and fit.”

 Leigh continues “We’ve got ladies and men playing for the County, Regional and National level in Master’s competitions.”
 When it’s suggested that the club is pretty good, having people playing at county level, and even for England, they both sit a bit taller and Leigh says “Yes, we also have Deryl Jones playing for Wales too!”

-Amy, more seriously, takes over “People have gone along to these county and country events and thought they wouldn’t be of high enough standard, and yet they’ve been selected because we’re not just ‘little old Folkestone’.
+Amy, more seriously, takes over “People have gone along to these county and country events and thought they wouldn’t be of high enough standard.
+Yet they’ve been selected because we’re not just ‘little old Folkestone’.
 Our name is getting bigger, and we’re pretty good.
-You can come from Folkestone and be selected; we’ve got girls playing for East of England squads and England training group squads for different master group ages.”
+You can come from Folkestone and be selected.
+We’ve got girls playing for East of England squads and England training group squads for different master group ages.”

-Leigh continues “Some of the quality players we’ve had we can’t hold onto; Will Mead is one, the captain of the England Under 16s and plays for Canterbury now but comes back here to help train – he wears his England Shirt when he does which helps inspire the younger ones!
+Leigh continues “Some of the quality players we’ve had we can’t hold onto.
+Will Mead is one, he’s the captain of the England Under 16s and plays for Canterbury now.
+He comes back here to help train, and he wears his England Shirt which helps inspire the younger ones!
 Josh Bondzio, who’s 12, has just been picked for the England set up, he’s now got his shirt too!
 So it’s throughout the club, young and old.”

-The club has been in this new venue for 5 years and membership has rocketed, especially the Junior Section which has now has over 200 children, providing hockey for all ages from 4 years old upwards.
-The club plays league hockey between September and April on Saturdays, and has eight adult men’s teams and four ladies’ teams playing in leagues in Kent, Sussex, East of England and South Region.
-On behalf of Kent Hockey Association, the Club also hosts a District Centre for young talented hockey players, so anyone playing here has the chance to be spotted and taken on to the next level at County, Regional or National level.
+The club has been in this new venue for 5 years and membership has rocketed!
+The Junior Section now has over 200 children, providing hockey for all ages from 4 years old upwards.
+The club plays league hockey between September and April on Saturdays.
+It has eight adult men’s teams and four ladies’ teams playing in leagues in Kent, Sussex, East of England and South Region.
+In addition, and on behalf of Kent Hockey Association, they also host a District Centre for young talented hockey players.
+Anyone playing here has the chance to be spotted and taken on to the next level at County, Regional or National level.

-They also have coaches providing disability inclusive hockey in our area.
+The Optimists also have coaches providing disability-inclusive hockey in our area.
 Flyerz’ hockey is the name widely associated with this throughout Great Britain.
-Leigh says, “We’re also branching out and wanting to work with The Beacon School, those with complex and profound needs and help adapt the game to meet their needs.
+Leigh says, “We’re working with The Beacon School.
+They have students with complex and profound needs and we can help adapt the game to meet their needs.
 We can use a softer ball, different sticks, you can walk and not run – a bit like walking football.
 We’ve applied for funding for this work and it’s really exciting.”

 Get your sticks ready… !